GeoMOER/moer-mpg-data-analysis/docs/units/_unit07/unit07-02_variable_selection.md

 Obviously order matters for analysis of variance results!
 This is because the null-hypothesis is different to the one from the `summary` function.
 While the latter checks if the slope of the regression line is significantly different from zero for each individual variable, the anova approach only checks if the slope of the added variable is different from zero.
 This means that if only one explanatory variable is added to the very basic model y = intercept + error, the variable is marked as significant if its associated slope is different from zero.
 If a second variable is added, the "baseline" model is the one with the first variable already included.
 Hence, it is not checked if both the slopes of the explanatory variables are still different from zero but only the slope of the added variable.
 In the above case, this leads to the situation that if x1 is added after x2, both variables are marked as significant while only x1 is significant if it is added prior to x2.

 The above example illustrates that the composition of multiple (regression) models is by far not as trivial as it might look in the first place.
 In general, there are two basic selection procedures to cope with this.
-Both are not targeting the significance of slopes but the overall predictive power, which can be estimated e.g. using an adjusted r square value, the Akaike information criteria (AIC) or the prediction error on an independent sample data set.
+Both are not targeting the significance of slopes but the overall predictive power, which can be estimated e.g. using an adjusted r squared value, the Akaike information criteria (AIC) or the prediction error on an independent sample data set.

 ## Recursive feature selection
 The idea of recursive feature selection is to start with the full model and then leave out one variable after another until the quality of the model does not increase further.
 The variables are taken out from the equation depending on their predictive power in the multi-variable model.